JohanBellander/flip/README.md

 Deterministic, offline CLI that converts a structural UI "Scaffold JSON" into a Penpot‑compatible JSON‑in‑ZIP package.
 FLIP standardizes validation, layout, and basic affordances before visual implementation.

+FLIP is designed to be used together with **LUMA** — generate/validate the scaffold with LUMA, then visualize the same scaffold in **Penpot** using FLIP.

+- LUMA — Layout & UX Mockup Analyzer: `https://github.com/JohanBellander/luma`
+- Penpot — Open‑source design tool: `https://penpot.app/`

+#### Typical workflow (LUMA ➜ FLIP)
+1. Create or refine a scaffold with LUMA until it passes its checks
+2. Feed that scaffold JSON to FLIP to compute frames and export a Penpot bundle
+3. Import the `.penpot` in Penpot to inspect and iterate visually

 ### What It Does
 - **Validate** a scaffold against a strict schema
 - **Compute layout** frames for chosen viewport(s)